Live Workshop: Cancer Food Confidence Feb 19, 20, 21

 Green Tea and Cancer Prevention: A Closer Look

 Numerous scientific studies have illuminated green tea's role in cancer prevention.
-Research suggests that regular consumption of green tea can contribute to a reduced risk of various cancers, including breast, prostate, bladder, colon, lung, skin, and colorectal cancers.
+Research suggests that regular consumption of green tea may reduce the risk of various cancers, including breast, prostate, bladder, colon, lung, skin, and colorectal cancers.
 The mechanisms behind this protective effect are multifaceted, involving the inhibition of tumor cell proliferation, induction of cancer cell apoptosis (programmed cell death), and suppression of angiogenesis (the formation of new blood vessels that feed tumors).

 Incorporating Green Tea into Your Cancer Prevention Strategy